Abhishek-Birada/javascript/README.md

 Use for...of for Arrays, Strings, Maps, Sets
 Use for...in for Objects
 Avoid for...in for arrays (can cause bugs)

+callback function : A function which is passed as an argument to another function is called as callback function.

 6.forEach( callback function) or forEach( callback function,this(optional)) :
 	foreach is generic method used to perform operations